Mangose/mods/README.md

 Important:

 - The entry file must be named **`index.html`**.
-- Keep all mod files inside the mod folder (HTML, JS, CSS, assets).
+- Keep everything inside the mod folder (HTML, JS, CSS, assets).
-- Avoid linking to third party assets without a clear reason.
+- Avoid linking to third party assets unless there is a clear reason.
 Prefer assets committed to the repo.

 3. Add an entry to:

 - `/mods/store.json`

-The entry should point to your mod folder and include basic metadata (name, description, author, version, etc., per the file schema).
+The entry should point to your mod folder and include basic metadata (name, description, author, version, and so on), following the schema in that file.

 4. Open a Pull Request to `Mangose/mods` with a short description:

-- what the mod does,
+- What the mod does.
-- how to test it,
+- How to test it.
-- what changed (if this is an update).
+- What changed (if this is an update).

 ### Update an existing mod